EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 Trainer battles continue from the trainer hold through enemy send-out/Intro and player send-out/Intro.
 A wild opening replaces the initial enemy Pokémon Intro and continues to the actual player throw/send-out, then player Intro.
 Ordinary Pokémon Intros retain their own cancel setting.

+v1.4.3 retains the **13.2-second** Phenac sequence and makes the shorter physical opening a shared standard on already-admitted Phenac paths.
+The exact [Colosseum Battle Environments](https://github.com/HighDrexler/Colosseum-Battle-Environments-1.0-BETA) 2.0 / [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) native envelope remains authoritative there; other admitted paths use the same smooth inward-compression method in their own shot space.
+The opening rejoins the original path at **4.05 seconds**.
+Focus choreography, later travel, final HOLD and A/B handoff are unchanged.
+Geometry passthrough can still occur in some venues; this is not universal mesh collision avoidance.

-v1.4.1 keeps the original Phenac choreography and tested outdoor adaptation.
-The validated direct Importer 0.14.2 provider-selected environment/native-arena stages are now admitted on Gen 2, including the supplied cave showcase.
-Explicit Importer HOST DEFAULT remains eligible.
-This does not admit every live-world interior: non-stage interiors and unknown map contexts retain their existing safeguards until the separate room-path fitting is validated.
-Ordinary cameras and Pokémon Intro are unaffected by this eligibility rule.
+The validated direct Importer **0.14.4** selected environment/native-arena stages remain admitted on Gen2, including provider-selected cave stages.
+Direct 0.14.2/0.14.0 support is retained.
+Non-stage live-world interiors and unknown map contexts keep their existing safeguards; no voxel translation lock is added.

-With CBE 2.0 or Colosseum Overhaul 1.0, **AUTO BATTLE FLOW must be OFF for Phenac Stadium** and CBE Boss Intro must not be selected for the same opening.
-If either conflict is detected when Phenac was actually selected for the encounter, BC shows a short top-left compatibility notice at the failure point.
-The notice is informational only: it does not pause the battle, capture input or rewrite provider settings.
-DOUBLE BATTLES may remain ON; only a battle actually admitted into CBE's doubles runtime is yielded to CBE.
+**Recorded setup:** [Gen1Recomp](https://github.com/bryanthaboi/gen1recomp) **0.2.54 / Gen 2**, [Colosseum Overhaul](https://github.com/HighDrexler/Colosseum-Inspired-UI-Overhaul-V.1.0.0) **1.0**, and **Battle Art Voxel Gen2** (version not restated).
+Set **COLOSSEUM BATTLE CAMERA OFF**. **AUTO BATTLE FLOW can remain enabled** in this tested setup; the older blanket OFF instruction is superseded.
+This is a settings-record correction, not a new battle-flow arbitration change. **BOSS INTRO** co-running is not newly validated; actual admitted doubles remain provider-owned.
+The existing conflict notice does not pause play, capture input or rewrite settings. **Stadium Announcer 2.0.0** can still delay an opponent-name call until A releases the Phenac HOLD; that timing enhancement remains separate.

 ## 1. Camera Authority